unic8s/hd2_macropad/README.md

 ### Input
 - [Delay] Set the input delay of the Bluetooth keyboard (50 - 200ms).
 This has to be adjusted if there are issues with your Bluetooth receiver of the PC or PS5&trade;.
+- [Keymap] Select between the most common keymaps: WASD or arrow keys.
+These will be used to execute the stratagem code sequences.
 - [Test] Click this button to send a test input sequence "hello" to your receiving device PC or PS5&trade;.

 ## Hardware - for enthusiasts